Next Motherwell Manager Odds - Neilson Still Favourite to Replace Wimmer

 Temur Ketsbaia

-Renowned for his passionate playing style during his time at Newcastle United and Dundee, he has an extensive managerial CV, including roles with the national teams of Georgia and Cyprus, as well as with clubs including Olympiacos, AEK Athens, and Anorthosis Famagusta.
+The 57-year-old Georgian, well remembered for his passionate playing days at Newcastle United and Dundee, brings a wealth of managerial experience, having led the national teams of Georgia and Cyprus, as well as clubs like Olympiacos, AEK Athens, and Anorthosis Famagusta.

 Steven Naismith